lolaedun/kindergarten-days/README.md

 ### **Design Choices**
 ### Colours Mood board and Mockups
 I have used [ColourLovers](https://www.colourlovers.com/palettes) to find inspiration for my colour palette and scheme.
+I went for bright colours and

+##### FONT PAIRINGS
-I went for bright colours and font pairings that work well on education based websites.
+  **Montserrat** and **Crimson**  are the two fonts that I have chosen and seem to work well on education based websites.